 What to do in Kobuk Valley National Park?

 There are a few different things to do in Kobuk Valley National Park.
 One of the most popular activities is hiking and camping, which can be done at many locations throughout the park.
 Another activity that’s quite common for visitors is watching wildlife from an overlook or spotting eagles on one of their regular hunting trips.
 For those who enjoy fishing, there are several places where salmon runs occur all year long.
 One such place is Eklutna Lake near milepost 8 along the Parks Highway.

 57. Gates of the Arctic National Park, Alaska

-Gates of the Arctic National Park It features many different types of wildlife and offers visitors an opportunity to experience the wilderness at its best.
+Gates of the Arctic National Park feature many different types of wildlife and offer visitors an opportunity to experience the wilderness at its best.
 The Gates area has some unique geographical features including tundra, glaciers, rivers, and canyons that make it a one-of-a-kind destination for anyone looking to explore North America’s last frontier

 The Gates are open year-round with no admission fees which makes this a great place for families or groups who want to spend time outside without spending too much money on accommodations.